-

 Another early warning sign of Alzheimer’s can be a change in behavior or personality, for example, a normally outgoing person who withdraws from friends and family and refuses social engagements.
 Depression and other mood changes may be symptoms of early Alzheimer’s, too.

 If, after reviewing a person’s symptoms, a doctor suspects Alzheimer’s, tests that assess memory and other thinking skills, judge functional abilities and identify behavior changes can be useful in determining if Alzheimer’s could be to blame.
-Talking with family members about a person’s cognitive skills, functional abilities and daily behaviors and how they have changed over time is often helpful, too.
+Talking with family members about a person’s cognitive skills, functional abilities and daily behaviors, and how they have changed over time is often helpful, too.

 Imaging exams and laboratory tests can help show what is happening within the brain.
-Brain images obtained through CT, MRI or PET scans may be able to show loss of brain cells or the development of proteins known to contribute to Alzheimer’s.
+Brain images obtained through CT, MRI or other scans may be able to show loss of brain cells or the development of proteins known to contribute to Alzheimer’s.
 Laboratory tests can help rule out other disorders that can cause symptoms similar to those of Alzheimer’s disease, such as a thyroid disorder or vitamin B-12 deficiency.
-This type of thorough evaluation can often diagnose Alzheimer’s disease in its early stages.
+This type of thorough evaluation often can diagnose Alzheimer’s disease in its early stages.